Arthelh/NCNF/summaries/sprint4.md

 I worked on implementing a notification system in our app.
 The first step was to let the user subscribe/unsubscribe to notifications by using a setting in the profile.
 We store the preference and a token in the database.
 Thanks to Firebase, the work was straightforward.
 The whole feature could be tested at a high coverage, thanks to dependency injection.

 The second part was to let an organizer publish an update and notify the user.
 Publishing is done, but notifying the users requires a backend, which is not free in Firebase.
-Nevertheless, the feature is working, but not integrating because an organizer cannot edit an event for now.
+Nevertheless, the feature is working, but not integrating because an organizer cannot edit an social for now.

 I also reviewed 2 pull requests.